lavinei/pybats_nbdev/README.md

 For more details, refer to Chapter 8.6 in [Bayesian Forecasting and Dynamic Models](http://www2.stat.duke.edu/~mw/West&HarrisonBook/) by West and Harrison.

-To see this in code, we'll load in some simulated daily sales data:
+To see this in action, we'll load in some simulated daily sales data:

 ```python
 from pybats_nbdev.shared import load_sales_example2